-Go to the location where the corrupt workbook is present, and select the corrupted worksheet.
+- Go to the location where the corrupt workbook is present and the corrupted worksheet.

-Note: If Repair option doesn’t work, you can select Extract Data and try to extract values and formulae.
+Note: If the Repair option doesn’t work, you can select Extract Data and extract values and formulae.

-If the automatic or manual Repair doesn’t work, then a few other recovery methods can help you in overcoming the loss of data and files.
+If the automatic or manual Repair doesn’t work, then a few other recovery methods can help you overcome the loss of data and files.
 These recovery methods are listed below:

 If you face issues while working in an Excel file, you can choose to return to the last saved version of the Excel file.
 For this:

-Double click on the name of the workbook (the one that at is open in your Excel)
+- Double click on the name of the workbook (the one that is open in your Excel)

 Another way is to recover only the data (leaving formulas/calculated values) from the workbook using external references (to link Excel workbook) as: